Vallaquenta/jellyfin-arr-stack/README.md

 Both guides on the Docker website should be sufficient for you to install it.

 ## User & Group setup
 An often overlooked part of the *arr stack is that it works best with individual users per app; that way you can give folder permissions (chown) only where they're needed.
 For our stack we will be starting our ID's for users at 13000.
-We will be be creating a new user called `Mediaserver` that we will use to create all folders and to run Docker Compose.
+We will be be creating a new user called `mediauser` that we will use to create all folders and to run Docker Compose.
+Ideally we don't want to run this as root, for security purposes

 Run the following code to create all `users` and a usergroup for them; `mediacenter`
 ```
-sudo groupadd mediacenter -g 13000
+sudo groupadd mediaserver -g 13000
 sudo useradd mediauser -u 13000
 sudo useradd qbittorrent -u 13001
 sudo useradd sabnzbd -u 13002